-Students generally begin taking their professional education courses in the fall of their sophomore year.
+Students generally begin taking their professional education courses in either the spring of their first year or the fall of their sophomore year.
 However, taking education courses does not constitute formal acceptance into the education program.
 Formal application to the education program will be made at the end of the sophomore year after having completed 48-65 credits.
 At that time the Education Department will assess the student's program.
 Students should demonstrate a positive attitude toward teaching, have an overall G.P.A. of 3.0 or higher, develop a satisfactory teaching portfolio, earn a passing score (as established by the Pennsylvania Department of Education) on the PRAXIS I PPST Tests, and meet the state requirements for health.
 If all of these conditions are met, the student is admitted formally to the teacher education program.